-Mahadaya, the schoolmaster, tells Baba Ji more of the Path of Surat Shabd Yoga and of his Sant Satguru, Hazur Sawan Singh Ji Maharaj long quest for knowledge covering thousands of miles throughout India and meetings with many mystics-he was hearing of the Path that he had earnestly longed to follow but did not know how to gain knowledge of.
+Mahadaya, the schoolmaster, tells Baba Ji more of the Path of Surat Shabd Yoga

+When Mahadaya began to speak of the higher manifestations of the Sound Current, tears of joy began to stream down Baba Ji's cheeks as-for the first time in his long quest for knowledge covering thousands of miles throughout India and meetings with many mystics-he was hearing of the Path that he had earnestly longed to follow but did not know how to gain knowledge of.
 His tears of joy were accompanied by an inner conviction that finally he was nearing the goal of his life.